alschmut/StructBuilderMacro/README.md

 An attached macro that produces a peer struct which implements the builder pattern This allows the creation of the struct with minimal effort using default values.

+> **Important!** This macro is intended to be used for simple structs without explicit initialiser.
+The macro is by no means a perfect solution that works for all struct implementations.
+The macro makes a best guess to decide how the implicit memberwise initialiser could look like and might fail if some edge cases have not been considered.
+The macro was created out of personal interest and for a few smaller private projects.

 ### Example
 ```swift
 @Buildable